-I’ve spent 3–6 months of every year traveling for more than a decade, and over that time I’ve logged my fair share of long-haul flights, including many of the routes on this list.
-Some were bucket-list-worthy adventures in the sky.
-Others… let’s just say I was very glad to land.
+I’ve spent three to six months of every year traveling for more than a decade, and I’ve logged plenty of long-haul flights along the way, including several on this list.
+A few were bucket-list adventures in the sky.
+Others just made me very glad to land.

-For this guide to the 9 longest nonstop flights in the world for 2025, I dug into official airline schedules, cross-checked distances using Great Circle Mapper, and confirmed flight times directly from carriers.
-Only regularly scheduled nonstop commercial flights made the cut…no one-off charters or tech stops.
+For this guide to the nine longest nonstop flights in the world in 2026, I looked into official airline schedules, cross-checked distances on Great Circle Mapper, and confirmed flight times with the carriers.
+Only regularly scheduled nonstop commercial flights made the cut, so no charters or tech stops.
+Because I’ve flown several of these routes myself, I can tell you what it’s really like to spend 16, 17, even 18-plus hours in the air, and how to come out the other side feeling somewhat human.

 How I Save Hundreds (Sometimes Thousands) on Flights Every Year